surtecha/MNIST-Classifier/README.md

 ### Formula for Euclidean Distance:

-It seems like the LaTeX formatting for the formula didn't render properly.
-Let me correct that for you:

 The formula for Euclidean distance is calculated as:

 $d = \sqrt{(x_2 - x_1)^2 + (y_2 - y_1)^2}$